 -

 We would welcome help from anyone who is interested, and would consider paying too.
-We will be painting the hull, varnishing topsides, caulking where necessary, and have some engine work to do.
+We will be varnishing spars, doing some engine work, and replacing parts of our head.

 -